 I was intrigued from the first moment we saw the prototype model at the ABC Kids Expo last fall.
 But I was also a bit skeptical.
 Could Dorel really make a budget-friendly infant carseat that would be easy to use correctly, have all the important features and also fit smaller-than-average babies really well?
-And could they really keep the price point under $80?
-Yes, they can!
+And could they really keep the price under $100?
+Yes, yes they can.

 Here is a breakdown of the differences between the Comfy Carry models:

 - Cosco Comfy Carry $69.99 – rear harness adjuster, non-adjustable base, no head support insert

 - Safety 1st Comfy Carry Elite $79.99 – front harness adjuster, non-adjustable base, head support insert